chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

     :name: mesh_ver
     :height: 10cm

 In unresolved CFD-DEM, the averaging volume used to calculate the void fraction needs to be large enough to contain several particles (>10).
 Since the averaging volume used in the quadrature-centred method is generally related to the cell volume, this introduces a limitation on the cell size.
-In general, the averaging volume, which in this case is controlled by the cell size, should be approximately three time larger than the diameter of the particles in order to get stable calculation.
+In general, the averaging volume, which in this case is controlled by the cell size, should be approximately three times larger than the diameter of the particles in order to get stable calculation.

 .. code-block:: text